 Autobiography is an interesting thing to read because of its teller of the story is the one, about who the story is.
 The character himself is the writer and describes his life from his own original perspective and experiences.
 It gives you an insight on the person that is writing it, because they share their true-life events and thoughts.
 Mostly, famous people write autobiographies to tell their story to their fans and the world.
 A famous and spectacular example of autobiography is ‘The Diary of a Young Girl’, a book by Anne Frank.

 Biography in literature tells the story of a person from another person’s perspective.
 Someone else writes it rather than the subject himself.
-The writer could be somebody close to the person or somebody who had studied about that person.
+The professional essay writer could be somebody close to the person or somebody who had studied about that person.
 Biography is different from a resume because it enlightens the audience with different aspects of a person’s life.
 A great example of biography is ‘Unbroken: A World War II Story of Survival, Resilience, and Redemption’, by Laura Hillenbrand.